syncfusion-content/angular-docs/angular/Schedule/working-with-appointments.md

 * `templateId` - It applies the template design to block the intervals.
 * `dataSource` - Binds the block intervals dataSource collection.
 This property should be assigned either with the JSON data array collection or instance of `ej.DataManger`.

-The below blockout fields holds the appropriate column names from the dataSource -
+The below block out fields holds the appropriate column names from the dataSource -

 <table>
 <tr>